COSC3020/detecting-cycles-aijun-hall-uwyo/README.md

 General:

 Each node is visited once, and each edge is followed once.
-This results in a linear traversal over both verticies AND edges
+This results in a linear traversal over both verticies AND edges, which gives a worst case complexity of:

-$O(V + E)$
+$\Theta(V + E)$

 - Used https://www.geeksforgeeks.org/detect-cycle-in-a-graph/ to reference how to solve finding cycle problem.
 All code written is mine, just used as reference.